francescasiconolfi/Markdown/Linux-Commands-I-Actually-Use.md

 ex. `chmod ug+x file` wlll add execute permissions to user and group for "file".

+### chown
+Changes owner and group owner of a file (superuser privileges required).

+**Formatting:**\
+`chown owner:group file`

+Note: Specifying just 'owner:' changes file owner to "owner" and changes group owner to the login group of owner.

 ### grep
 Finds text patterns in files and prints out lines containing the pattern.